 CSV Files into Excel (Table of Contents)

 MS Excel is an interesting tool when it comes to handling data.
-Excel data can be imported in many software, and even Excel can import data from different sources.
+Many software applications can import Excel data, and Excel can import data from various sources.
 Most of the time, we have unstructured data or data in different formats.
 For that, the solution is Excel.
 It converts data into a tabular structure.
-CSV or Comma Separated Values file is a commonly used format to store important data related to statistics, contacts, etc. Importing data makes it easier to read CSV files, but sometimes there are unexpected data changes with change in format and data looks scrambled.
-CSV files can be imported further to many software like SAS, Tableau, etc., for Data analysis and visualization.
+People commonly use the CSV or Comma Separated Values file format to store important data such as statistics, contacts, etc. Importing data makes it easier to read CSV files.
+Sometimes unexpected data changes can lead to format changes which can scramble the data.
+Users can import CSV files into software like SAS, Tableau, and others for data analysis and visualization.

-There are different techniques for CSV data to look better and organized in Excel.
-Below are some examples and methods to import and read data in Comma Separated Values format.
+There are different techniques for CSV data to look better and be organized in Excel.
+Below are examples and methods to import and read data in Comma Separated Values formats.

 Example

-Let us suppose we have a text file that has data separated by commas.
+Suppose we have a text file with data separated by commas.

-- This file is saved as CSV file with .csv extension.
+- This file is saved as a CSV file with a .csv extension.

 - Now, the CSV file is ready for use.
 Next, we’ll go to Excel > File > Open > Browse.
 Then select the saved CSV file as shown below.